 - Argument: “I have to take medication several times a day.”

-Our advice: Certain people have a complex drug regimen involving several medications or doses per day.
+Our advice: Some people have a complex drug regimen involving several medications or doses per day.
 Certain tools that make taking medication easier are available, including the pill dispenser service.
 Find out more from your pharmacist.

 - Argument: “I’m not sure I know how to take my medication.”